 The HRD Memorial Project seeks to celebrate the lives and achievements of all the human rights defenders who have been killed since the United Nations Declaration on Human Rights Defenders came into effect in 1998.
 It is necessarily a work in progress and we welcome proposals to add cases.
 The HRD Memorial consists of two elements: a database of information on the human rights defenders who have been killed and any progress towards bringing the perpetrators to justice and a public web site with an individual profile page for each HRD that celebrates their lives and achievements.

 The HRD Memorial is a joint initiative by a network of national and international human rights organisations who are committed to working together to “Stop the Killings of HRDs”.

-Currently, the Network includes: ACI-Participa, ACCUDEH, Amnesty International, Article 19, Brazil (representing the Brazilian Coalition for the Protection of HRDs), AWID, CALAS, CIVICUS, ESCR-Net, East and Horn of Africa Defend the Defenders Programme, FIDH, Forum Asia, Front Line Defenders, Global Witness, ILGA, KARAPATAN, Iniciativa Mesoamericana de Mujeres Defensoras de Derechos Humanos (IM-Defensoras), OMCT, PBI, Protection International, RMP-NMR.
+Currently, the Network includes: ACI-Participa, ACCUDEH, Amnesty International, Article 19, Brazil (representing the Brazilian Committee of Human rights Defenders), AWID, CALAS, CIVICUS, ESCR-Net, East and Horn of Africa Defend the Defenders Programme, FIDH, Forum Asia, Front Line Defenders, Global Witness, Human Rights Defenders’ Alert – India, ILGA, KARAPATAN, Iniciativa Mesoamericana de Mujeres Defensoras de Derechos Humanos (IM-Defensoras), OMCT, PBI, Protection International, RMP-NMR.
 Somos Defensores, UDEFEGUA, Urgent Action Fund.